 For individuals with congenital disabilities who use AAC, core vocabulary is likely represented by symbols—or by symbols combined with orthography.
 For those with acquired disabilities, the core vocabulary may consist of only orthography, depending on premorbid and current literacy level.
 If a focus of AAC intervention is to develop oral and written communication skills, a foundation of language skills based in core vocabulary is crucial (Witkowski & Baker, 2012).

 Facilitated communication is a technique by which a "facilitator" provides physical and other supports in an attempt to assist a person with a significant communication disability to point to pictures, objects, printed letters, and words, or to a keyboard in order to communicate.
-Supporters of this technique believe that its use can reveal previously undetected literacy and communication skills in persons with autism and other disabilities.

 According to ASHA's position statement titled